danae/hku-csd2/CSD Scripting 2d/README.md

   * Start with audio engine

 **May 14 - 20**
-* Add possibility to save and load models from disk
-* Start with unit components:
+* Start with nodes:
   * Display
   * Audio output
 * Start with UI framework for units

 **May 21 - 27**
-* Add more units
+* Add more nodes
-* Unit components:
+* Node components:
   * Interaction (UI)

 **May 28 - June 3**